ASKurz/recoding-Hayes-2018/_book/index.md

 ---
 title: "recoding *Introduction to Mediation, Moderation, and Conditional Process Analysis*"
 author: ["A Solomon Kurz"]
-date: "2018-07-16"
+date: "2018-07-20"
 site: bookdown::bookdown_site
 output: bookdown::gitbook
 documentclass: book
 link-citations: yes
 github-repo: ASKURZ/recoding-Hayes-2018
 twitter-handle: SolomonKurz
 description: "This project is an effort to connect his Hayes’s conditional process analysis work with the Bayesian paradigm.
-Herein I refit his models with my favorite R package for Bayesian regression, Bürkner’s [brms](https://github.com/paul-buerkner/brms).
-I use syntax based on sensibilities from the [tidyverse](https://www.tidyverse.org) and plot with Wickham’s [ggplot2](https://cran.r-project.org/web/packages/ggplot2/index.html)."
+Herein I refit his models with my favorite R package for Bayesian regression, Bürkner’s brms.
+I use syntax based on sensibilities from the tidyverse and plot with Wickham’s ggplot2."
 ---

 # Welcome {-}